m-jalabert/PARTIES-VoF-IBM/PARTIES/testcases/Couette_Testcase/README.md

 ###########################################################################
-#                    PARTIES Testcase for standard flow                   #
+#                   PARTIES Testcase for standard flows                   #
 ###########################################################################
-The shell script runs the PARTIES solver againt a standard analytically solved fluid flow.
+The shell script runs the PARTIES solver and compares it against a standard analytically solved fluid flow.
 Eg: Poiseuilli flow, Couette flow